 What would be the point then?

-On the contrary, it should work as a door opener for invention, creativity, and exploration of the new flavors that the land that's opening its arms to you is now offering.
+On the contrary, it should work as a door opener for invention, creativity, and exploration of the new flavors that the land opening its arms to you is now offering.

-You may find some of the Muhammara recipe ingredients hard to find, don't let that keep you from making the recipe.
+You may find some of the Muhammara recipe ingredients hard to find, but don't let that keep you from making the recipe.

 I provide substitutions below for all of them.
 All true and tried before with excellent results.